netgroup/rose/docs/rose-vm.md

 For Virtualbox, we also support Vagrant ([download](https://www.vagrantup.com/downloads.html)) to manage the provisioning of the VM.

 The rose-srv6 VM will be used in the IEEE HPSR tutorial, if you want to replicate the experiments during the hands-on part.
-We invite you to subscribe to our [slack workspace](http://rose-slack.netgroup.uniroma2.it:3000/) (channel #hpsr-tutorial) for getting support about the rose-srv6 VM.
+We invite you to subscribe to our [slack workspace](http://rose-slack.netgroup.uniroma2.it/) (channel #ieee-nfvsdn-tutorial) for getting support about the rose-srv6 VM.
 See also our [contact page](https://netgroup.github.io/rose/rose-contacts.html).

 The **password** for the *rose* user on the rose-srv6 VM is `1234`.
 To adapt the VM